-Otherwise, continue with step 4.
-(Reentry of the REDEFINE command can be done before step 2.)
+The current EST description of the device being reconfigured appears under the header CURRENT EQUIPMENT CONFIGURATION.
+The EST description of the device as changes are made appears under the heading REQUESTED EQUIPMENT CONFIGURATION.
+Any devices listed under IDLED EQUIPMENTS are devices that have been previously selected by your REDEFINE,xx command but have yet to be processed in the reconfiguration run.
 The K display may not list all relevant devices.
-If more than one device is listed, they are processed one at a time as they appear in the list with one exception.
-All shared devices are processed prior to nonshared devices.
-Multispindle devices that include two or more EST entries are considered one device.
+If more than one device is listed, they are processed one at a time as they appear in the list with one exception: all shared devices are processed prior to nonshared devices.